Synternet/security/README.md

-# Synternet Limited Security Policy
+# Synternet Security Policy

-At Synternet Limited, the security of our systems, applications, and customer data is a top priority.
+At Synternet, the security of our systems, applications, and customer data is a top priority.
 We appreciate the efforts of the security community to help us identify and address vulnerabilities.

 ## Reporting Security Vulnerabilities